jmason33333-ux/Docent/rag/Series/The Stormlight Archive/books/the-way-of-kings/chapters/Part 1/chapter-08.md

 ## Metadata
 - **Book:** The Way of Kings
-- **Part:** [Not specified in the provided text]
+- **Part:** Part One: Above Silence
 - **POV Character(s):** Shallan Davar
-- **Location(s):** The Conclave, Kharbranth
+- **Location(s):** Conclave in Kharbranth
-- **Time Context:** Concurrent with previous events
+- **Time Context:** Some time after Shallan's previous meeting with Jasnah
-- **Chapters Since Last [Character/Plot Thread]:** [Not specified in the provided text]
+- **Chapters Since Last Shallan POV:** Since Chapter 6: Bridge Four

 ---

 ## Chapter Epigraph
-[No epigraph provided in the chapter text.]
+> "Victory!
+We stand atop the mount!
+We scatter them before us!
+Their homes become our dens, their lands are now our farms!
+And they shall burn, as we once did, in a place that is hollow and forlorn."

 ---

 ## Quick Summary
-Shallan confronts Jasnah, who initially rebukes her but then has a change of heart and apologizes.
-Jasnah agrees to accept Shallan as her ward, impressed by Shallan's self-taught knowledge and dedication to scholarship.
-Shallan plans to study rigorously to impress Jasnah and further her own secretive goals.
+Shallan Davar makes another attempt to convince Jasnah Kholin to accept her as a ward.
+Initially scolded, Shallan is later called back by Jasnah, who apologizes and returns Shallan's forgotten money pouch.
+After examining Shallan's sketches and notes on biology, Jasnah, impressed by her persistence and self-taught skills, finally agrees to take her on, provided she learns more about philosophy and history.

 ---

 ## Key Beats
-- Jasnah initially scolds Shallan for disturbing her decision.
+- Shallan approaches Jasnah, seeking acceptance as her ward.
-- Jasnah apologizes and returns Shallan's money pouch.
+- Jasnah initially rebukes Shallan for her persistence but then calls her back to return her money pouch.
-- Shallan impresses Jasnah with a letter she wrote, showcasing her self-taught skills.
-- Jasnah agrees to take Shallan as her ward, contingent on her progress in philosophy and history.
+- Jasnah agrees to read a letter Shallan wrote and is impressed by her self-teaching.
-- Shallan buys books to study and plans to impress Jasnah before she leaves Kharbranth.
+- Shallan is tasked with learning philosophy and history to become Jasnah's ward.
+- Shallan purchases books with the intention of impressing Jasnah with her rapid learning.
+- Jasnah discovers Shallan's sketches and notes, which demonstrate her scholarly interest.
-- Jasnah is convinced to take Shallan as her ward after seeing her sketches and notes.
+- Jasnah accepts Shallan as her ward, recognizing her dedication and potential.
-- Shallan reflects on completing the first phase of her plan.

 ---

 ## Characters in This Chapter

 ### POV Character(s)
-- **Shallan Davar** (POV) — Struggles to impress Jasnah and secure a position as her ward to aid her family's situation.
+- **Shallan Davar** (POV) — Desperate to become Jasnah's ward to save her family, she shows determination and intelligence that impress Jasnah.

 ### Characters Who Appear
-- **Jasnah Kholin** — Initially firm with Shallan, but eventually agrees to take her on as a ward, recognizing her potential.
+- **Jasnah Kholin** — Initially dismissive, she ultimately recognizes Shallan's potential and agrees to mentor her.
-- **Yalb** — Encourages Shallan to be persistent and believes in her capabilities.
+- **Yalb** — Encourages Shallan to remain persistent and confident after gambling with guards.
-- **Artmyrn** — Present during Shallan's interactions, though his role is minor.
+- **Artmyrn** — A minor character who interacts with Yalb.

 ### Characters Mentioned Only
-- **Kabsal** (mentioned) — Discussed in the context of Shallan's studies.
+- **Kabsal** (mentioned) — Referenced in the context of Shallan's environment.
-- **Lin Davar** (mentioned) — Shallan's father, mentioned in the context of her family's troubles.
+- **Lin Davar** (mentioned) — Shallan's father, mentioned as part of her motivation.
-- **Balat Davar** (mentioned) — Shallan's brother, part of her motivation.
+- **Balat Davar** (mentioned) — Shallan's brother, mentioned in family context.
-- **Wikim Davar** (mentioned) — Another of Shallan's brothers, relevant to her goals.
+- **Wikim Davar** (mentioned) — Another brother of Shallan, mentioned similarly.
-- **Jushu Davar** (mentioned) — Shallan's brother, also mentioned regarding her family's issues.
+- **Jushu Davar** (mentioned) — Shallan's brother, mentioned in familial context.
-- **Helaran Davar** (mentioned) — Shallan's eldest brother, referenced in family context.
+- **Helaran Davar** (mentioned) — Shallan's eldest brother, mentioned in passing.
-- **Tozbek** (mentioned) — Ship captain, briefly referenced.
+- **Tozbek** (mentioned) — Captain of the ship Shallan traveled on, mentioned in context.
-- **Placini** (mentioned) — Mentioned in passing.
+- **Placini** (mentioned) — Mentioned as part of Shallan's background.
-- **Gabrathin** (mentioned) — Mentioned in passing.
+- **Gabrathin** (mentioned) — Mentioned in Shallan's context.
-- **Yustara** (mentioned) — Mentioned in passing.
+- **Yustara** (mentioned) — Mentioned in Shallan's context.
-- **Manaline** (mentioned) — Mentioned in passing.
+- **Manaline** (mentioned) — Mentioned in Shallan's context.
-- **Shauka-daughter-Hasweth** (mentioned) — Mentioned in passing.
+- **Shauka-daughter-Hasweth** (mentioned) — Mentioned in Shallan's context.
-- **Rencalt** (mentioned) — Mentioned in passing.
+- **Rencalt** (mentioned) — Mentioned in Shallan's context.
-- **Szeth** (mentioned) — Mentioned in passing.
+- **Szeth** (mentioned) — Mentioned in passing, possibly as part of a broader conversation.
-- **Barmest** (mentioned) — Mentioned in passing.

 ---

 ## Factions / Groups
-- **[No specific group is highlighted in the chapter.]**
+- **House Davar** — Shallan's family, whose financial troubles drive her actions.

 ---

 ## Locations
-- **The Conclave, Kharbranth** — A place where Shallan and Jasnah have their interactions, and Shallan makes her plans.
+- **Conclave** — The location where Shallan meets and converses with Jasnah.

 ---

 ## Spoiler Boundary
 - **Safe to discuss through:** Chapter 8
-- **Do NOT reveal:** Plot points or character developments from later chapters.
+- **Do NOT reveal:** Any plot developments from Chapter 9 and beyond

 ---